 I try to volunteer and donate as I can.
 My chosen type of charities are the ones in humanitarian aid and human rights space.
 This includes organizations that do disaster response work and organizations doing work with Civil Liberties, Social Justice, and Human rights.
 For more details about my volunteering check out my volunteering page

 I think it is not only important, but a duty of the society as a whole, to help those that are down and enable them to get back on their feet.
 Those of us that are privileged and more fortunate should be helping out those less fortunate.
 As I stated above there will always abusers that take advantage of a kind heart.
 People who’s only mission in life is to do nothing, and the more of a drain they are on society the more successful they feel.
 These people will swindle, lie and steel.
+There will always be thieves, con artists and other swindlers, always have always will be.
 We should be aware of these people and do our best to spot them and minimize the damage these folks cause.
 We should however not let these people deter us from helping folks that truly need it.
+If we end up helping someone who is truly just a swindler, so be it.
+It is not ours to judge who is needy.
+They will get their judgement elsewhere, whether you call that karma, afterlife, or some religious deity, etc.

 As far as what sort of help is the best, I am a believer in enabling, or as the saying goes, teach people how to fish over just feeding them.
 Yes, you will need to feed them while you are getting them set up with fishing equipment and teaching them to fish.
 This is why I am a supporter of unemployment benefits that come with job training.
 I find any claims that strong unemployment benefits make people lazy to be absolutely preposterous.
 Lazy people exist regardless.
 If minimum pay is lower than unemployment, the solution is to raise minimum pay, not lower unemployment.